iruzevic/presentations/README.md

 ## About me - Bio
 *Ivan Ružević - JavaScript Engineer @Infinum*

-I’m 28 years old professional web developer with more than 10 years of design and development experience.
+I’m 29 years old professional web developer with more than 10 years of design and development experience.
 Today I’m a Senior Wordpress developer @Infinum.
 My specialty is Frontend development but I have been working with a large variety of technologies and languages.
 I started as a designer back in 2007, but changed my focus on programing.
 Mainly I’m working with Frontend languages like JS, CSS/SASS, but I’m also highly comfortable with Backend technologies like PHP (Laravel, Symfony, Magento, Wordpress).
 Wordpress has been my focus from version 2.8 and I have been developing for it ever since.

+&nbsp;

+## Webpack dynamic import
+*23.10.2018 - Infinum Js Talks #13*

+Lazy load your Javascript components even when not using modern Javascript libraries like React or Angular.
+Let's explore how to use Webpack dynamic imports and how to convert your existing code to a more optimized way of Javascript delivery.

 &nbsp;